TeamRizu/outfox-wikijs/dev/theming/Theming-4-Creating-Font.md

 **Page**: is the glyph map to render out with the current font.

-> It is recommended to use a monospaced font for GUI elements, as it allows readability and accesibility for dyslexic individuals.
+> It is recommended to use a monospaced font for GUI elements, as it allows readability and accessibility for dyslexic individuals.
 {.is-info}

 The tool allows for different kinds of options on what glyphs to export, which are the following: